With lung cancer, quitters do better than smokers

-Oct 12 Younger people with advanced lung cancer who quit smoking more than a year before their diagnosis survive longer than those who continued smoking, according to a U.S. study.
+NEW YORK (Reuters Health) - Younger people with advanced lung cancer who quit smoking more than a year before their diagnosis survive longer than those who continue smoking, according to a new study.

-However, quitters who were older or who had earlier stages of lung cancer did not have an advantage, said the researchers, whose findings appeared in the journal Cancer.

-It's known that people who never smoked are more likely to survive the disease, but whether former smokers do better than current ones has been less clear.
+It's known that people who never smoked are more likely to survive the disease than those who light up.
+But whether former smokers do any better than current ones has been less clear.

 "The findings do suggest there is some benefit to quitting smoking," said Amy Ferketich of Ohio State University College of Public Health in Columbus, who worked on the study.